 Workforce Foundation (work2future)

-The local administrative arm of the Workforce Investment Act of 1998 (WIA) operates One-Stop Centers that serve the areas of San Jose, Campbell, Morgan Hill, Los Altos Hills, Gilroy, Los Gatos, Saratoga, Monte Sereno, and the unincorporated areas of Santa Clara County.
+The local administrative arm of the Workforce Innovation and Opportunity Act of 2014 (WIOA) operates One-Stop Centers that serve the areas of San Jose, Campbell, Morgan Hill, Los Altos Hills, Gilroy, Los Gatos, Saratoga, Monte Sereno, and the unincorporated areas of Santa Clara County.
 Work2future collaborates with businesses, residents, government, educational and community-based organizations to maximize local and regional employment opportunities, and serves as the catalyst in the development and implementation of a comprehensive workforce strategy.
 Work2future provides a range of services to business including, customized training, on the job training, and training partnership opportunities.

 San Jose’s Office of Economic Development collaborates with companies from different industry sectors to foster innovation between companies to further business development and success.
 Please contact us to learn more.